 After his doctorate he joined SS, a paramilitary part of Germany since the research on rockets came under their military fundings and projects.
 He claimed that in 1939, the people from the Nazi party wanted him to join it as a part of promoting the research.
 In the 1940s he started working at the Peenmünde facility where they were developing the world’s first ballistic missile ‘A-4’ which later became known as the ‘V2’, meaning Vengeance 2 which they named it in order to portray it as a give back to the allied nations bombing on Germany.

 During the testing held on October 3, 1942, V2 became the first man-made object to reach the space crossing an altitude of 80 km.
 In 1944, for the first time, Germany used V2 to bomb the parts of Paris followed by Britain.
-Over the course of the war, a totally of 5200 V2 missiles were built using forced labor from Mittelwerk concentration camp and the process involved the death of about 12,000 laborers.
+Over the course of the war, a total of 5200 V2 missiles were built using forced labor from the Mittelwerk concentration camp and the process involved the death of about 12,000 laborers.
 The allies were trying all the way possible to intercept this missile on its trajectory but in vain.
 The uniqueness of V2 was that it would make its way up to more than 70 km from the ground and then drops itself at a max. speed of 5700 kmph on to the target with the help of the radio-guided system.

 On the success of V2’s London explosion, his words to his team were, “The rocket worked perfectly except for landing on the wrong planet”.

 He was imprisoned for a short term for the act of promoting dreams over flying around the moon and mars instead of focusing on missile projects.
-After the defeat of Germany in WW2, US and Soviet were racing to get either the V2 missiles or their developers in their hand.
-Von Braun and his team of about 120 scientists have planned to surrender, but they had to decide between US and Soviet.
+After the defeat of Germany in WW2, the US and Soviets were racing to get either the V2 missiles or their developers in their hands.
+Von Braun and his team of about 120 scientists have planned to surrender, but they had to decide between the US and Soviets.
 As there is a saying, “If you have to choose among two evils, choose the one which is least harmful” and after a voting session, they surrendered to the US.
 This operation was known as “The Operation Paperclip” (the papers which contained the details of surrendered scientists would be plugged with a paperclip, only if the US want any of them to work in their projects) which involved moving tons of scientists to the US for benefiting their nation with German’s knowledge.

 Von Braun and his team helped the US with building V2 and other missiles.
 It is said that the first 12 years there were bitter for Von Braun and his colleagues since their team wasn’t provided with enough materials needed to carry out the research.
-Even after developing Jupiter-C rocket which launched America’s first satellite Explorer 1 in 1958, the Americans were never satisfied with the work of Von Braun as the Soviets had already put Sputnik into the orbit in 1957.
+Even after developing the Jupiter-C rocket which launched America’s first satellite Explorer 1 in 1958, the Americans were never satisfied with the work of Von Braun as the Soviets had already put Sputnik into the orbit in 1957.

 Later the establishment of NASA, Wernher von Braun was made as to the first director of the Marshall Space Flight Center in 1960, under the condition that he would work only if the development of Saturn V was allowed.
 The rockets they used by then were unreliable and hence Von Braun insisted on testing and improvising them further.
 This nature of him had grabbed some hostility in the workspace as it was keeping America away from progression in the space race.
-Unlike others, Von Braun and Arthur Rudolph, who was directing the Saturn V mission had a various team working under the same project.
+Unlike others, Von Braun and Arthur Rudolph, who was directing the Saturn V mission had various teams working under the same project.

 In the beginning, it may seem like a waste of time and resources, but this tactic had several advantages like analyzing the mistakes made by one team with the another and the competition among them, making the best out of whatever they can.
 It is said that he was a charismatic personality even in the workspace.
 He encouraged his co-workers, treated everyone as equal and made them rejuvenated just with the way of his approach.